-Babies are born to breastfeed and breastmilk is their basic and primary food in their first two years of life.
+Babies are born to breastfeed, and breastmilk is their basic and primary food in their first two years of life.
 Therefore, it is not normal or would not be appropriate for a baby to wean on its own before reaching its first birthday.

 - The baby is ill: maybe a runny nose, cold sores in the mouth, constipation or earache, your baby can reject the breast if the motion of feeding or the milk itself, in case of cold sores, causes them pain.

 - Angry: yes, babies do get angry.
 Especially older ones and when, for example, their mother goes to work and “leaves” them (they feel that way), they get angry and show it to their mothers when they return home.
-They refuse to feed and depending on the level of anger, this can take longer or shorter to settle.
+They then refuse to feed and depending on the level of anger, this can take longer or shorter to settle.

-- A scare: it is also common for a baby to get a scare whilst breastfeeding, either because he/she has bitten the mother and is frightened by her sudden scream or because something has happened at home while feeding, like a sudden noise… therefore it can be a few days or weeks of the baby not wanting to take the breast anymore, since they associate this fright with the action of breastfeeding.
+- A scare: it is also common for a baby to get a scare whilst breastfeeding, either because he/she has bitten the mother and is frightened by her sudden scream or because something has happened at home while feeding, like a sudden noise… therefore it can be a few days or weeks of the baby not wanting to take the breast anymore since they associate this fright with the action of breastfeeding.

 How to get back to breastfeeding again

-Often, we will not be able to know what has actually happened, but we do know that early weaning is not the biologically norm and if you want to continue breastfeeding, there are some tricks you can use to try to get a second chance.
+Often, we will not be able to know what has actually happened, but we do know that early weaning is not the biological norm and if you want to continue breastfeeding, there are some tricks you can use to try to get a second chance.

 Co-sleeping: sleeping with your baby nearby encourages her to breastfeed.
 If the baby is angry or in pain, it will be easier to breastfeed when it is half asleep than when it is awake.